 Donations can be made to the Trinity Hall Fund for student support which will help students in the next academic year, or used to endow student support funds which can offer grants in perpetuity.

-With undergraduates now paying higher fees, and typically ending their courses heavily in debt, there are concerns that those with the potential to benefit from postgraduate study will rule it out.
-We risk losing the ability to train new researchers and make important discoveries.
-In recent years 40-50% of University offer holders at a graduate level have not taken up their place because of lack of funding.
+With undergraduates now paying tuition fees, and typically ending their courses heavily in debt, there are concerns that those with the potential to benefit from postgraduate study will rule it out, risking our ability to train new researchers and make important discoveries.